marpor/codingpirates/godot/quick_start_3d_platformer/more_levels.md

 ![Save Scene As](../assets/save_scene_as.png)

-Now we have a separate
+Now we have a separate file for our scene, and this is .

 * Press F6 to test the currently active scene